SelcukOzdemir/cqsr-services/README.md

 Spring Boot + MySQL + MongoDB + Kafka + Docker

 Overview
-This project demonstrates a CQRS (Command Query Responsibility Segregation) architecture using Spring Boot.
-The command side persists data to MySQL, while the query side serves data from MongoDB.
-Apache Kafka is used as the communication backbone between write and read sides, enabling eventual consistency.
-The environment is containerized using Docker Compose, and the APIs are documented and testable via Swagger UI.
+This project implements a microservice-based backend system using the CQRS (Command Query Responsibility Segregation) pattern.
+It features separate models for write (command) and read (query) operations.
+The write side persists data into MySQL and publishes events through Apache Kafka.
+The read side listens to these events and stores the read model in MongoDB for optimized query performance.
+Docker Compose is used to simplify local development and infrastructure setup.

 Features
-Create orders via command endpoints
-Read orders via query endpoints
-Event-driven communication with Apache Kafka Write-side persistence using MySQL
-Read-side projection using MongoDB
-Separation of concerns between command and query UUID-based order identifiers
+Separation of write (commands) and read (queries) MySQL as the write-side persistent store
+MongoDB as the read-side optimized view
+Apache Kafka for asynchronous event propagation Event-driven communication between services
+UUID-based order identity management
-Spring Boot modular service structure
+Spring Boot modular architecture
-Swagger UI API documentation
+Swagger UI for API documentation and testing
 Docker Compose for infrastructure orchestration

 Technologies Used